Fitness Test

 8. Your Body Mass Index (BMI)

-While there are some arguable flaws about online BMI calculators, they set a general benchmark to see where you stack up.
-Other techniques to measure body fat percentage includes skinfold calipers, body circumference measurements, and more advanced measures such as body scanners and dual-energy x-ray absorptiometry (DXA).
+While there are some arguable flaws in online BMI calculators, they set a general benchmark to see where you stack up.

 - Here is the Mayo Clinic BMI online calculator.
 A normal BMI is typically 18.5-24.5.
 Talk to your doctor if there are any concerns but use these numbers as a benchmark only.
 Everyone’s body is different.